elicia4/linux_notes/commands/top.md

 the system and are not a cause for alarm.
 A simple solution is to reboot the system, that will clean all processes.

-The third line has to do with statistics that pertain to your CPU. `us` means user space, `sy` refers to kernel space (`sy` means system but it's about the kernel), they are directly related to each other.
+The third line has to do with CPU statistics. `us` means user space, `sy` refers to kernel space (`sy` means system but it's about the kernel), they are directly related to each other.
 User space is where programs run, anything that is not directly tied to the kernel is running in user space.
 The percentage that you see is the percentage of time your CPU has been used to process tasks within that category. `ni` stands for niceness, it refers to priority or the nice value of a process.
 You can configure the niceness value of a process to alter its scheduling priority on the CPU.
 You might be running something on your machine that is super important and you want to make sure that the CPU is paying special attention to that process, in that case you might want to configure the niceness value of that process to increase its priority.
 In regards to `top`, the field shows the percentage of time the CPU has spent running processes that were configured with a custom niceness value.

 `id` is for "idle".
 It shows how much time the CPU has been idle for, the higher the number, the less busy the system generally is.